codepath/android_guides/Fragment-Navigation-Drawer.md

 </resources>
 ```

+Also note that normally you should decide on your color scheme by going to [Material Palette](http://www.materialpalette.com/) and choosing a primary and dark primary color.
+For this example, we will pick purple-based colors as shown in the screenshot.

-If you forget this step, you are likely to see a `java.lang.IllegalStateException` with an error message that reads "This Activity already has an action bar supplied by the window decor.
+*Note*: If you forget this step, you are likely to see a `java.lang.IllegalStateException` with an error message that reads "This Activity already has an action bar supplied by the window decor.
 Do not request Window.FEATURE_ACTION_BAR and set windowActionBar to false in your theme to use a Toolbar instead.".
 If you see this message, you need to make sure to follow the previous steps.

 ### Setup Drawer in Activity